AfterShip/aftership-apps-woocommerce/readme.txt

 == Changelog ==

 = 1.15.0 =
-* Add Tracking form the orders list
+* New Feature: (Tracking) Ability to add tracking number on orders list

 = 1.14.8 =
 * Fix known issue